capr/kiwi/kiwi.md

-# Kiwi.lua
+---
+tagline: Cassowary constraint solver
+---

+## `local kiwi = require'kiwi'`

-This is a lua port of the [kiwi](https://github.com/nucleic/kiwi) project, a cleaner and faster implementation of the original cassowary project.
+This is a Lua port of the [kiwi](https://github.com/nucleic/kiwi) project, a cleaner and faster implementation of the original cassowary project.
 It allows to solve a system of equality and inequality constraints and find valid values for the variables that have been used in these constraints.